We may earn affiliate commissions for the recommended products. Learn more.

 Mobile appsPasswd can be used without installation through your Android or iOS browser

-Browser extensionOnly available on Google Chrome and potentially some Chromium-based browsers
+Browser extensionAvailable on Google Chrome, Edge, and Firefox.
+Also potentially some Chromium-based browsers

-Passwd is a PWA that works on virtually every platform.
+Passwd works on virtually every platform.
 I tested it on Windows, Android, macOS, Linux, and iOS without any issues.
 I found that the desktop app has a bit more functionality than its mobile counterpart.

 Passwd desktop app